 Notice that you can no longer see through the fabric.

-Next you need a design on transparency film (I found a couple sheets at a local thrift store for $.25, but if you have no luck at thrift stores, office stores are always in stock).
-I drew my design with permanent marker on the film, but you can easily print your design onto the film.
+Next, you need a design on transparency film (I found a couple of sheets at a local thrift store for $.25, but if you have no luck at thrift stores, office stores are always in stock).
+I drew my design with a permanent marker on the film, but you can easily print your design onto the film.

 Center position your design onto the front side of the frame. make sure that if you have wording on your design to place the design backwards on the frame.

 I also placed the glass from the screen on top of the design to make sure it does not move.

 For my light set up, I used a spare high watt light bulb I had at home and bought this lamp for $1 from the thrift store.